marikachrisanthopoulos/Final-Project/README.md

 1. Are dogs of certain ages more likely to be put up for adoption?
 2. Are male or female dogs more likely to be put up for adoption?
 3. Are dogs of unknown breeds more likely to be put up for adoption than dogs whose breeds are known?
-4. Are dogs put up for adoption at certain times of the year (winter, spring, summer, fall) more likely to be put up for adoption than others?
+4. Are dogs put up for adoption at certain times of the year (winter, spring, summer, fall) in comparison to others?
 5. Are dogs of certain colors more likely to be put up for adoption than others?
 6. Are dogs of certain coats (short, medium, long, wirehaired) more likely to be put up for adoption than others?
 7. Are dogs of certain sizes (small, medium, large) more likely to be put up for adoption than others?